-My name is Dr. Gough Lui, 27 years of age (as of 2016), single.
+My name is Dr. Gough Lui, 30 years of age (as of 2019), single.
 I am fully fluent in English, and know a small amount of Cantonese.
-Currently, I reside mainly at Chester Hill, in the south-west of Sydney, Australia with my mother and younger brother.
+Currently, I reside mainly at Quakers Hill, in the west of Sydney, Australia with my father.

 In 2016, I graduated from UNSW with a PhD in Civil and Environmental Engineering.
 The research topic was Photovoltaic-powered light-emitting diode based disinfection of water for point of use application under APA, ERA and ASI/ARENA scholarships.

 In 2012, I graduated from UNSW with a Bachelors of Engineering in Photovoltaics and Solar Energy with First Class Honours.
 During my undergraduate career, I had authored two conference papers, one of which received a highly commended award for the Wal Read Memorial Prize titled Comparison of Bypass Diode Technologies published in the AuSES Solar 2011 Conference Proceedings.